-The jacaranda tree (Jacaranda mimosifolia, Jacaranda acutifolia) is an unusual and attractive small garden specimen.
+The jacaranda tree (Jacaranda mimosifolia, Jacaranda acutifolia) is an unusual and attractive, small garden specimen.
 It has delicate, fernlike foliage and dense clusters of lavender trumpet-shaped flowers.
 The fragrant blossoms grow from the branch tips.
-Some 40 feet tall with soft, spreading leaves, the jacaranda is a tree you don’t forget easily.
-But even beautiful trees can have problems, and you will sometimes see ailing jacaranda trees.
+Some 40 feet (12 m.) tall with soft, spreading leaves, the jacaranda is a tree you don’t forget easily.
+Even beautiful trees can have problems though, and you will sometimes see ailing jacaranda trees.
 Read on for information about problems with jacaranda trees.

 Jacaranda Tree Problems